 Definition of JavaScript Delay

-For a long period, the web platform provides JavaScript programmers a lot of functions that permit them to execute code asynchronously after a specific time interval has lapsed, and to recurrently execute a set of code asynchronously till the user tell it to stop.
-One of this function is setTimeout that executes a method after a specified amount of time in milliseconds.
-As JavaScript do not provide any wait command to permit a delay to the loops, this method is very helpful.
+For a long period, the web platform provides JavaScript programmers a lot of functions that permit them to execute code asynchronously after a specific time interval has lapsed and to recurrently execute a set of code asynchronously till the user tells it to stop.
+One of these functions is setTimeout which executes a method after a specified amount of time in milliseconds.
+As JavaScript does not provide any wait command to permit a delay to the loops, this method is very helpful.
 JavaScript can initiate an action or repeat it after a specified interval.

 Syntax: